 Eligibility criteria still apply in relation to the sale or transfer of pre-2015 plantations.
 For example, if the owner of a plantation, established at the farmer rate of premium, plans to sell or transfer all or part of his/her planted land during the term of contract (normally 20 years, corresponding to the previous premium payment period), the transferee may be eligible to continue claiming the farmer premium by meeting the criteria for farmer status.
 This requires either an active herd number in the new owner's name or documentary proof that 25% of income is from farming, as appropriate.

 Under the Direct Payments system, eligible applicants receive a payment under the Basic Payment Scheme (BPS) and Greening.
-It is a requirement that all BPS applications must be submitted online in 2019 so ensure you are registered for online application in good time.
+It is a requirement that all BPS applications must be submitted online so ensure you are registered for online application in good time.
 Read more about the interaction of forestry with the Basic Payment Scheme here:

 All farmers eligible for payment under the BPS are subject to greening.
 However, over 90% of applicants will automatically qualify for the Greening Payment on the basis of their current farming practices (e.g. more than 75% permanent pasture).

 In broad terms, it is the arable sector that will have greening obligations.
 Arable farmers should be aware of their obligations, relevant greening area calculations and should also be aware of any exemptions that may apply in their situations in relation to greening obligations.
 For example, if an applicant has more than 15 hectares of eligible arable land, 5% of this area must be in Ecological Focus Area (EFA), apart from exempted categories.

 Further details on the interaction of Forestry and Greening can be found here: Basic Payment Scheme.